jwd2a/gr8code_frontend/assignments/assignment3/readme.md

-#i Assignment 3: Advanced CSS
+# Assignment 3: Advanced CSS

 This assignment will help you practice more advanced CSS concepts, as well as get more comfortable with more complex HTML in multi-page sites.